What exactly is the Orton Gillingham Method or an Orton-Gillingham reading program?

 **Gillingham Manual (Eighth Edition)

-**Institute for Multi-Sensory Education (IMSE) – “Based on the time-tested Orton-Gillingham method of reading instruction, the Institute for Multi-Sensory Education (IMSE) offers a revised and expanded multi-sensory approach that provides students the opportunity for success and benefits every learner.”
+**Institute for Multi-Sensory Education (IMSE) – “Based on the time-tested Orton Gillingham method of reading instruction, the Institute for Multi-Sensory Education (IMSE) offers a revised and expanded multi-sensory approach that provides students the opportunity for success and benefits every learner.”

 **Phonetic Word Cards

-By Anna Gillingham & Bessie W. Stillman / Educators Publishing ServiceThis case contains 610 cards for use with any Orton-Gillingham based approach to reading instruction.
+By Anna Gillingham & Bessie W. Stillman / Educators Publishing Service – This case contains 610 cards for use with any Orton Gillingham method approach to reading instruction.
 The cards are divided into 43 groups of phonic sounds.
 Single words and detached syllables are used to exemplify the important patterns and generalizations found in reading and spelling.
 The cards can be used for decoding practice, to introduce spelling rules and generalizations, or for dictation.
 They are organized sequentially beginning with CVC words and moving on to spelling generalizations, syllabication, and word structure.
 One case per student is recommended.

-**The Academy of Orton-Gillingham Practitioners and Educators – See “Training Programs & Courses” on the main menu for continuing education programs relevant to Orton-Gillingham instruction.|
+**The Academy of Orton-Gillingham Practitioners and Educators – See “Training Programs & Courses” on the main menu for continuing education programs relevant to using the Orton Gillingham method of instruction.

 **Gillingham Phonics Drill Cards (8th Edition, without pictures)

-By Anna Gillingham & Bessie W. Stillman / Educators Publishing ServiceThe Orton-Gillingham method is a classic in the field of specific language disabilities.
-This method is commonly used with both dyslexics and children and adults with other reading disabilities.
-Based on extensive research about the learning styles of children with specific language disabilities, this Orton-Gillingham methodology uses visual, auditory, and kinesthetic associations to help students learn sound-symbol relationships.The majority of these non-picture Phonics Drill Cards are unchanged, though some of the key words have been revised and updated to follow the new manual.
-The cards are organized into three sets of separately numbered cards, each set designated by a color.
+By Anna Gillingham & Bessie W. Stillman / Educators Publishing Service – The Orton Gillingham method is commonly used with children who have dyslexia and other reading disabilities.
+Based on extensive research about the learning styles of children with specific language disabilities, the Orton Gillingham method uses visual, auditory, and kinesthetic associations to help students learn sound-symbol relationships.
+These non-picture Phonics Drill Cards are organized into three sets of numbered cards, each set designated by a color.
 White indicates consonant phonograms; salmon indicates vowel phonograms; and yellow indicates sound symbols for spelling.
 The word and the sound symbol of the phonogram are printed on the back of the card.
 The teacher pronounces the sound, and the student names the letter or letters that spell the sound.
 One pack is recommended for each student.